Parley-Chat/documentation/docs/sova/server-installation.md

 docker compose run --build --rm app
 ```

-### 8. Configure the Backend
+### 8. Configuration

-Open `config.toml` with an editor to configure the Backend:
+Open `config.toml` with an editor:

 ```sh
 nano config.toml
 ```

+{: .important }
+When using Docker to run Parley chat server, don't change the port in config.toml, instead, edit docker-compose.yml and change the port where there is a comment that says `To change the port, change the first part of the port before :`

-{: .note }
+{: .important }
-Some changes may require you to edit `docker-compose.yml` and `nginx.conf` too, like changing webserver port and URI Prefix
+It's highly recommended that you change the port in environments where internet censorship exists

 ### 9. SSL Certificates